-the Uruguayan artist behind Oh Ann Illustrations.
+the Uruguayan artist behind Oh Ann Ilustraciones.

-Hello, can you tell me something about yourself?
-(1)
+1 Can you tell me something about yourself?

-Hello, my name is Ana Inés Irilarry and I am the illustrator behind "Oh Ann Illustrations" I was born in Montevideo in 1991, and I lived all my life in Piriápolis until I moved to Italy.
+Hello, my name is Ana Inés Irilarry and I am the illustrator behind "Oh Ann Ilustraciones" I was born in Montevideo in 1991, and I lived all my life in Piriápolis until I moved to Italy.
 At the moment, I live in a small town in the north of Italy with my partner, who is Italian.